Market position & differentiation

 CoCounsel, Lexis+ AI, Harvey, Westlaw AI

 Powerful AI-assisted research tools that surface relevant case law, statutes, and legal analysis rapidly.
-Useful for identifying analogous authorities, researching legal propositions, and drafting research memoranda.
 Error rates of 17–34% on legal queries (Stanford HAI 2025) mean human verification remains essential.
-These tools answer "what does the law say?" — not "how does the law apply to this specific case and what is likely to happen?"
+These tools answer "what does the law say?" — not "what is likely to happen in this specific case?"

 Layer 2 — document intelligence & e-discovery